 Home I went, wondering what on earth I could make with ½ oz fresh yeast.
 I did what I suspect most of us would do and turned to Google.
 Three pages into the search, I was about to give up, when I spotted a recipe for Chelsea buns in amongst all the comparisons of the fresh and dry yeast equivalents.
 Marvellous, I thought: I’ve never made Chelsea buns before and I’ve never eaten chocolate ones at all.
 I’d been given a bar of dark chocolate with cranberries for my birthday and I thought this would be just the thing for these chocolate Chelsea buns.

 What can I say, they were very good and didn’t last as long as I’d planned.
 The chocolate proved to be an excellent way of counteracting the sweetness of the buns and adding a richness of flavour which was very welcome.
 They were definitely at their best on day one when the dough was soft and brioche like.
 By day two they had toughened, still good, but not as delicious.
 Note to self: remember to eat the whole lot on the same day next time.

-As this was entirely made from scratch, I’m sending it off to Javelin Warrior’s Made with Love Mondays.
+As this recipe was entirely made from scratch, I’m sharing these chocolate Chelsea buns with Javelin Warrior’s Made with Love Mondays.

 - 120 ml Sour milk

 - 1/4 tsp Sea salt

 - 70 g Dark chocolate with cranberries - chopped

 - 1 tbsp Honey - I used dandelion honey

 Melt 25g butter in a pan and remove from the heat.

 Add the milk and crumble in the yeast.
 Stir until smooth.